Marie-Mai

-Marie-Mai (born Marie-Mai Bouchard on July 7, 1984, in Varennes, Quebec) is a Canadian singer from Montreal.
+Marie-Mai Bouchard (born July 7, 1984) is a Canadian singer from Montreal.
 She was initially known as one of the finalists of the first season of the Quebec reality show Star Académie.

 Background

 Marie-Mai was born to an actor father.
 Marie-Mai began her interest in music in her early years when practicing piano lessons and also participated in musical theatre.
 Shortly, she began singing and her grandmother noticed her talent.
 In the following years, she would help Marie-Mai improve her singing abilities even further.
 At that time, her grandmother suggested to her that she audition for a new competition, Star Académie.
 Prior to this, in 2001, she would start to perform in shows at Montreal's Théâtre Musical in the Passion intense show.

 She became a finalist in the 2003 edition, in which she was immediately noticed by her pop-rock style.
 She finished third behind Marie-Elaine Thibert, the runner-up of the competition, and Wilfred Le Bouthillier, the eventual winner.

 After the Star Académie tour ended in 2004, she was part of the Montreal cast of Jonathan Larson's rock-opera musical Rent, performed at the Olympia Theatre.

 In September 2011, she married her producer, Fred St-Gelais, in Hawaii.
 The couple were engaged since 2006.
 The pair ended the relationship in early 2016, and later divorced.

 In December 2011, Marie-Mai participated in the anti-bullying campaign Ça finit là ("It ends here"), and made a video where she revealed that she had experienced bullying because of her ADHD.

 Marie-Mai has been in a relationship with La Voix musical director David Laflèche since 2016, and she gave birth to their daughter on February 15, 2017.